+Are you worried about retirement?
+If so, that may be a good thing.
+Those concerned they may not have enough money to retire comfortably have plenty of company today.
+A recent survey by the Pew Research Center found that 38 percent of Americans are not confident that they will be able to afford retirement.
 Why could that level of worry be a good thing?
 Because savings rates in the U.S. have been deficient for a very long time, an increased level of worry might indicate a heightened awareness of the problem.
 That awareness could be the first step toward addressing the obstacles that future retirees face.

 The sad state of retirement confidenceCertainly, the trends indicated by the survey show there is plenty of cause for concern.
 Here are some major points:

 - Retirement confidence has taken a hit.
 The 38 percent who are not confident about being able to afford retirement is an increase from the 25 percent who responded that way in 2009.
 While the economy has ostensibly been in a recovery over those three years, many Americans continue to struggle, and perhaps they've just had more time to assess the damage that the financial crisis and the Great Recession did to their wealth.

 - Asset declines are shocking.
 The Pew Research Center found that the median wealth of American households declined by 28 percent between 2001 and 2010.
 The damage was worst for people between ages 35 and 44: Median wealth in that age group declined by 56 percent.